Netflix asks Canadians to set a primary streaming location by February 21

-Netflix is cracking down on password sharing, and it’s doing so with haste.
+Netflix is cracking down on password sharing.

 We already know that sharing your Netflix password, within the same household, is something that Netflix is a-okay with.
-However, it would charge you $7.99 CAD per month, per person, to add up to two people outside of your household to your Netflix account.
+However, it would charge you $7.99 per month, per person, to add up to two people outside of your household to your Netflix account.

 We also know that users can set a primary location, and this is how Netflix will know if anyone is using your account from a different location and a different I.P. address.